anastasia-morf/EMSC4033-project/ProjectReport.md

 The temporal graph displays the temporal extent of each LiPD file, sorted by latitude and colour cocded based on archive type.
 The user is able to modify the age ranges they wish to be displayed in this graph.

 The spatial map displays the locations of each site referenced in the LiPD dataset, colour coded by archive type.
-The The user is able to modify the map extent they wish to have displayed.
+The The is able to modify the map extent they wish to have displayed.

 Finally, the user can run an example for filtering the dataset, and create time series plots based on the filtered dataset.